Ritouk/spot_micro/README.md

 - **Depth Sensing**: Uses sonar and camera to measure distance to objects and navigate safely. - Working on it
 - **Follow Me Mode**: The robot can follow a person using visual and distance tracking. - Working on it
 - **Emotes**: The robot can display basic emotions such as happiness, sadness, and surprise. - Working on it

+## Code Structure

+The repository is organized as follows:

+- **main**: The main branch where the current development and work-in-progress code resides.
+- **stable**: Branches named `SpotOS-vX.Y` (where X.Y represents the version number) contain the stable versions of the program.